-The 2nd listing is the Vet’s Best Flea and Tick Yard and Kennel Treatment Spray.
+The outside spray I listed below has worked for years and the price can’t be beaten even at Home Depot.
+It works and that’s the point.
+Vet’s Best Flea and Tick Yard and Kennel Treatment Spray.
 Kills Mosquitoes, Fleas, and Ticks with Certified Natural Oils.
 If you have a yard, then this is what will prevent those nasty fleas from coming inside with regular use. (read the label for your situation) 32 oz.
-On Sale Now! $7.73
+On Sale Now! $10.49

 I also listed two very good flea and tick shampoos.
 Once your problem has been solved, see the Shampoos for caring for their skin and coat.

 As far as flea collars go for lasting protection, I have always used the Bayer Animal Health Seresto Flea and Tick Collar for my dogs.
 They will give you 8 months of good Tick and Flea Control on your dog.